Families of singular algebraic varieties that are rationally elliptic spaces

 \begin{proof} The case of surfaces is a restatement of Theorem 1.1 in \cite{amorosbiswas} and well-known facts about Hirzebruch surfaces (cf. \cite{fm}.
 Ch.I sect.1.2).

 If $X$ is a 3-fold with nef canonical bundle, then $c_1^3 \le 0$.
 It follows from Myiaoka's inequality (cf. \cite{miya}) that $c_1c_2\le 0$.
-But the Riemann Roch and the structure of the Hodge diamonds in \cite{amorosbiswas} (see also \cite{herrmann}), since $h^{1,0}=h^{2,0}=h^{3,0}=0$, show that $c_1c_2=24\chi({\cal O}_X)$ is 24.
-Hence $X$ is rationally elliptic if and only if $X$ admits a contraction of anticanonical divisor is nef.
-In the latter i.e. the Fano case, smooth rationally elliptic varieties were identified in \cite{amorosbiswas} (and $X_5$ cf. Remark \ref{fano}) and hence belong to finitely many deformation types.
+But the Riemann-Roch and the structure of the Hodge diamonds in \cite{amorosbiswas} (see also \cite{herrmann}), since $h^{1,0}=h^{2,0}=h^{3,0}=0$, show that $c_1c_2=24\chi({\cal O}_X)$ is 24.
+Hence $X$ is rationally elliptic if and only if $X$ admits a contraction of anticanonical divisor which is nef.
+In the latter case i.e. the Fano case, smooth rationally elliptic varieties were identified in \cite{amorosbiswas} (and $X_5$, cf. Remark \ref{fano}) and hence belong to finitely many deformation types.

-To describe the topology of the Mori fiber space $\PP(E)$ recall that the classification of Wall (\cite{wall}) (completed in \cite{jupp}, \cite{zubr}) shows that the diffeomorphism type of a $C^{\infty}$-manifold $X$ having real dimension 6, is determined by the Betti number $b_3(X)$, the trilinear form on $H^2(X,\ZZ)$ given by the cup product, the second Stiefel-Whitney class $w_2 \in H^2(X,\ZZ/2\ZZ)$ and a class in $H^4(X,\ZZ)=Hom(H^2(X,\ZZ),\ZZ)$ representing the Pontryagin class $p_1=c_1^2-2c_2 $.
+To describe the topology of the Mori fiber space $\PP(E)$, recall that the classification of Wall (\cite{wall}) (completed in \cite{jupp}, \cite{zubr}) shows that the diffeomorphism type of a $C^{\infty}$-manifold $X$ having real dimension 6, is determined by the Betti number $b_3(X)$, the trilinear form on $H^2(X,\ZZ)$ given by the cup product, the second Stiefel-Whitney class $w_2 \in H^2(X,\ZZ/2\ZZ)$ and a class in $H^4(X,\ZZ)=Hom(H^2(X,\ZZ),\ZZ)$ representing the Pontryagin class $p_1=c_1^2-2c_2 $.
 We can assume that $E=\CO_{\PP^2}\oplus \CO_{\PP^2}(n), n\in \ZZ^{\ge 0}$.
 It follows that $H^*(\PP^2(E),\ZZ)=\ZZ[x,y]/(x^3, y^2+nxy)$.
 The oriented homotopy type of a simply-connected real 6-fold is given by $H^2(X,\ZZ),\mu(x)=x\cap x \cap x[X] \in \ZZ, x\in H^2(X,\ZZ), p_1 \ mod \ 48$ (the latter is an invariant of the homotopy type).
 In the case $X=\PP(E)$ and the basis $x,y$ above, $\mu(ax+by)=3a^2b-3nab^2+n^2b^3, a,b \in \ZZ$.
 Equivalent binary cubic forms have equivalent discriminants (the latter for $aX^3+bX^2Y+cXY^2+dY^3$ is given by $\Delta=b^2c^2+18abcd-4ac^3-4b^3d-27a^2d^2$ cf. \cite{hambleton}) and since $\PP^2(\CO\oplus \CO(n))=\PP^2(\CO(-n)\otimes (\CO\oplus \CO(n))$ the claim follows as the direct calculation shows that the discriminant is determined by $n^2$. \end{proof}